-The ubiquitin-like SUMO1 is conjugated to a variety of proteins in the presence of Ubc9 and the SUMO E1 activating enzyme (SAE1/SAE2 in human, or Aos1/Uba2p in yeast).
-Unlike SUMO2 and SUMO3, SUMO1 does not readily form poly-SUMO chains on substrates in vitro, though there is growing evidence that SUMO1 may "cap" or terminate poly-SUMO2/3 chains.
+The ubiquitin-like SUMO2 is conjugated to a variety of proteins in the presence of Ubc9 and the SUMO E1 activating enzyme (SAE1/SAE2 in human, or Aos1/Uba2p in yeast).
+This isoform is known to form poly-SUMO chains on substrates via isopeptide bond formation between the C-terminal glycine of one SUMO2 and the lysine-ε-amino group of K11 of the preceding SUMO2.
 The heterodimeric SAE1/SAE2 complex (38 and 70 kDa respectively) uses ATP to adenylate the C-terminal glycine residue of a SUMO protein; in a second step a thioester bond is formed between SUMO and a cysteine residue within the SAE2 subunit.
 Following this activation, SUMO is transferred to Cys93 of Ubc9.
 Ubc9 (also known as UBE2I) is a member of the E2 family and is specific for the conjugation of SUMO to a variety of target proteins.
 This E2 is unusual in that it sometimes interacts directly with protein substrates that are SUMOylated, and can play a role in substrate recognition.
-SUMOylated substrates are often localized to the nucleus (RanGAP-1, RANBP2, PML, p53, Sp100, HIPK2) but there are also cytosolic substrates (IkBa, GLUT1, GLUT4).
+SUMOylated substrates are often localized to the nucleus (RanGAP-1, RANBP2, PML, p53, Sp100, HIPK2) but there are also cytosolic substrates (IkBα, GLUT1, GLUT4).
 SUMO modification has been implicated in functions such as nuclear transport, chromosome segregation and transcriptional regulation, apoptosis and protein function and stability.